torstenboettjer/sandbox/README.md

 direnv allow
 ```

 Entering a directory for the first time, a flag needs to be set, that allows direnv to monitor chnages in the configuration and to load the defined tools automatically.
 It checks for the existence of a .envrc file and if the file exists, the defined variables are captured and made available in the current shell.
 Nix supports multiple concepts of separating environment definitions, and direnv only requires a rerference to the configuration file in .envrc.
 Developing services, engineers need the freedom determine a platform configuration together with the system configuration.
-Therefore `devenv.nix` file combines platform configurations and system definitions in a single file.
+Therefore [devenv.nix](https://github.com/hcops/template/tree/main/devenv.nix) file combines platform configurations and system definitions in a single file.
+The default project template includes a [PostgreSQL](https://www.postgresql.org/) server and the [Rust toolchain](https://www.rust-lang.org/).

 ```sh
 echo "use flake" >> .envrc